Virginia Capital Trail

 Project photos on Flickr

 The Trail ranges in width between eight and ten feet, and is paved throughout its entire length to accommodate all modes of non-motorized transportation.
-Construction of the Trail took place in phases.
+Construction of the Trail took place in eight phases.